 The arraignment will occur shortly after an arrest and involves the charges being formally read to the criminal defendant.
 Generally, this is when a plea of guilty, not guilty or no contest will be entered to the filed criminal charges.
 In some cases, Mr. Freidberg may even advise a client to invoke the right to a mute plea.
 The judge will enter a not guilty plea on a defendant’s behalf in this situation so that the accused’s right to challenge the earlier proceedings are preserved.Criminal Trial

 Unless you enter a guilty plea at the time of arraignment, Illinois law generally requires that you have a trial within 120 to 160 days from the time of your formal arrest.
 While plea negotiations may continue up to and even during the trial, the jury will enter a verdict if no plea agreement is reached.
 If you are convicted, you will be brought back to court for a subsequent hearing regarding sentencing.
 A challenge to your conviction must be filed within thirty days so your appeal request must be prompt to avoid an unintended waiver of your right to appeal.

-Experienced and dedicated Illinois felony criminal defense attorney David L. Freidberg recognizes the potentially devastating impact of a felony conviction on the personal relationships, careers and education of his clients so he works diligently to obtain the best possible outcome for his clients.
+Experienced and dedicated Illinois felony attorney David L. Freidberg recognizes the potentially devastating impact of a felony conviction on the personal relationships, careers and education of his clients so he works diligently to obtain the best possible outcome for his clients.
 Whether he is challenging the admissibility of evidence, exposing police misconduct and Constitutional violations or questioning the honesty of witnesses, Mr. Freidberg is committed to protecting the reputation, freedom and lives of his clients.
 We offer an absolutely confidential consultation so that we can explain your rights and discuss your options.
-We invite you to contact us at 312-560-7100 or email us to learn how we can help.
+We invite you to contact us at 312-560-7100 or email our fraud attorneys serving Chicago to learn how we can help.